koladilip/sigl-studio/docs/DOCUMENTATION_REVIEW.md

 ## Executive Summary

-The SITL documentation is **comprehensive and well-structured** with excellent coverage of advanced features.
+The SIGL documentation is **comprehensive and well-structured** with excellent coverage of advanced features.
 However, there are several areas that need clarification, specification improvements, and alignment with implementation realities.

 ## ✅ Strengths